 2. When you talk to your child about making an important decision, use the word ‘think’ instead of ‘feel.’
 You want your children to use their brains, not their emotions, especially when the stakes are high.
 Feelings are fleeting; reasoning based on facts is more reliable.

 5. Limit TV time.
 Let’s be realistic.
-There are few role models on television who exhibit much common sense.
+Few role models on television exhibit much common sense.
 When you do watch, talk about the positive and negative consequences of the characters’ decisions.
 Help your child learn from the experience of others.